Breakdown of Taxable vs. Nontaxable Income

 If you have money today that you didn’t have yesterday, it’s usually taxable, but “usually” is the operative word here.
 Some money does escape the tax net.

-The IRS says that that income is anything received for “money, services or property.”
-That’s a wide net indeed.
-As of 2018, it includes—but is not limited to—these sources:
+The IRS generally taxes all forms of earned income—anything received in exchange for money, services, or property.
+That’s a wide net.
+As of 2021, it includes—but is not limited to—these sources:

 - Employee bonuses and awards